Karin Miyawaki

 Karin Miyawaki (宮脇 花綸, Miyawaki Karin) is a Japanese fencer.
 She has won medals at several editions of the Asian Fencing Championships and, in 2014, she won one of the bronze medals in the women's team foil event at the 2014 Asian Games held in Incheon, South Korea.

 Career

 In 2014, she won the silver medal in the girl's foil event at the Summer Youth Olympics held in Nanjing, China.
 She also won the gold medal in the mixed team event.
-In 2018, she was eliminated in her first match in the women's foil event at the 2018 World Fencing Championships held in Wuxi, China.
+In 2018, she was eliminated in her first match in the women's foil event at the World Fencing Championships held in Wuxi, China.
 In the same year, she won the gold medal in the women's team foil event at the 2018 Asian Games held in Indonesia.
 She also competed in the women's individual foil event without winning a medal.

 She competed at the 2022 World Fencing Championships held in Cairo, Egypt.
+At the 2024 Summer Olympics, Miyawaki won the bronze medal in the women's team foil event, helping Japan earn its first Olympic medal in the event.